the-solution-desk/OrganiserPro/docs/source/usage.rst

 .. code-block:: bash

-   fileorganizer sort /path/to/directory --by date
+   OrganiserPro sort /path/to/directory --by date

 By default, files will be organized in subdirectories named with the format ``YYYY-MM``.
 You can specify a custom date format:

 .. code-block:: bash

-   fileorganizer sort /path/to/directory --by date --date-format "%Y/%m/%d"
+   OrganiserPro sort /path/to/directory --by date --date-format "%Y/%m/%d"

 ### Dry Run